-Spokane Public Schools Board of Directors approved a $200 million bond proposition to rebuild Adams and Madison elementary schools, modernize sections of North Central High School and Garry and Chase middle schools, and establish a four-year SPS Trades High School to be located on the Spokane Community College campus.
+The $200 million investment is rebuilding Adams and Madison elementary schools, modernizing portions of North Central High School and Garry and Chase middle schools, and establishing a four-year SPS Trades High School on the Spokane Community College campus.

 Major Projects

-The projects above reflect projects funded by the proposed $200 million bond.
-Some projects may be enhanced based on the Together Spokane initiative - a partnership between SPS and the City of Spokane Parks and Recreation.
-The Together Spokane initiative relies on both the SPS bond and the Parks levy passing.
+The projects listed above reflect those funded through the $200 million bond, which voters approved in November 2025.
+Some projects may be further enhanced through the Together Spokane initiative, a partnership between Spokane Public Schools and the City of Spokane Parks and Recreation.

 Cost

-As Spokane Public Schools continues to pay off previous bonds, the proposed bond plan extension will add approximately two cents to the existing bond bill for an estimated contribution of $1.36 per thousand of assessed value, which is projected to increase, on average, 2%-3% to account for the rate of annual inflation.
+As Spokane Public Schools continues to pay off previous bonds, this bond extension will add approximately two cents to the existing bond bill for an estimated contribution of $1.36 per thousand of assessed value in the first year, which is projected to increase, on average, 2%-3% to account for the rate of annual inflation.

 The costs below represent an amount per $1,000 of assessed home value.
 We've included our Educational Programs and Operational (EP&O) Levy rate, which voters approved in 2024.